twhite96/made-mistakes-gatsby/src/posts/mastering-paper/moving-the-loupe.md

 ## Video demonstration

-{% figure caption:"A video demonstrating how to use Zoom while painting a smooth glaze." %}
 `youtube: https://www.youtube.com/watch?v=gpz8aPXwd18`
-{% endfigure %}

 The key to making this work is placing your finger on the circle **before you begin** drawing or painting.
 If you lift your finger off of the loupe's edge and begin drawing, you won't be able to move it until you stop touching the iPad's screen.